 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

 SIT offers need-based scholarships to students studying on SIT programs, including a Pell Grant Match Program.
-Details are on the SIT website.
 Students apply for scholarships at the time of application to SIT.

 Host families provide a safe and welcoming environment, allowing students to experience the different facets of Vietnamese home life firsthand.
 Many students consider the homestay experience to be one of the most meaningful parts of the program.

 Students must complete the online Elon University study abroad application by the published deadline.
 See the Deadline and Events Calendar for the most up-to-date deadline information.
 Applications are generally accepted one semester in advance.Initial approval is granted by Elon, and final acceptance is granted by SIT Study Abroad.

 A successful semester abroad is dependent upon adequate preparation.
 Students will participate in a series of mandatory orientations during the semester prior to studying abroad.
 These orientations will address issues of academic, cultural, logistical, financial, and personal preparation, as well as health and safety.
 Failure to participate in the required orientations will result in dismissal from the program.
 Any financial losses incurred by this dismissal, including program fees and international airfare, are the student's full responsibility.View the pre-departure orientation schedule for the semester programs.